← BACK TO HOME

 Biotech Insight: Chin-ups rely heavily on the Biceps Brachii and Pectoralis Major.
 Pull-ups shift the mechanical advantage to the Lower Trapezius and Brachialis.
 If you stop back training for months to focus on skills like the Planche, your neurological "pulling" patterns will fade.

 My Critical Warning: I stopped doing back exercises for 3 months because I really wanted to unlock the Planche.
-I was training it every single day.
-I do not recommend you drop your pull exercises completely like I did.
-Even if your Planche work is stressful, you should keep your pull sessions at least twice a week—perhaps with lower intensity—but do not drop them entirely.
-The "transfer" isn't as clean as you'd think.
+I do not recommend you drop your pull exercises completely.
+Even if your Planche work is stressful, keep your pull sessions at least twice a week.

 The Scientific Progression Path